agneau:

 as rack, cutlets, or gigot (leg).
 Lagneau de Sisteron is

-notoriously tender, and succulent, poor thing, and plays a leading role
+notoriously tender, and succulent, poor thing, and plays a leading

-at the Easter lunch table.
+role at the Easter lunch table.

 A simple,

-unique combination of garlic mayonnaise, cod, snails, and assorted vegetables,
+unique combination of garlic mayonnaise, cod, snails, and assorted

-les amandes
+Les amandes

 (almonds)